kh4vv/Coursera/UMich_DataScience/Readme.md

 #### Offered by Univeristy of Michigan
 Gain new insights into your data .
 Learn to apply data science methods and techniques, and acquire analysis skills.

+Week 1.
+- Introduction to the Course
+- Fundamentals of Data Manipulation